Voice (grammar): Passive voice in Mandarin

 corresponds to the following sentence using passive voice.
-Note that the agent phrase is optional.
+The agent phrase is optional.

 In addition, through the addition of the auxiliary verb "to be" 是 (shì) the passive voice is frequently used to emphasize the identity of the actor.
 This example places emphasis on the dog, presumably as opposed to some other animal:

 Mandarin also has an object-retaining passive which contains both the object and the topic (mostly the possessor of the object):